-All those part of the Holmer Lake School community believe that sexual violence and sexual harassment is not acceptable and will not be tolerated.
+All those part of our community believe that sexual violence and sexual harassment is not acceptable and will not be tolerated.

-Holmer Lake School understands that sexual violence and sexual harassment can occur between two children of any age and sex.
+We understand that sexual violence and sexual harassment can occur between two children of any age and sex.
+It can occur online.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 We recognise that children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrators(s) attends our setting.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-We will ensure that all victims are taken seriously and offered appropriate support.

 Staff are aware that some groups are potentially more at risk.
 We know that evidence shows girls, children with SEND and LGBT children are at greater risk.

-Holmer Lake School will ensure that staff are aware of the importance of:
+We will ensure that staff are aware of the importance of:

-- sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys", and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+- challenging inappropriate behaviours; - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment; and, - challenging physical behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.